 High repair costs

-You can say that in practice a data breach costs companies an average of 10 to 20% of the annual turnover, apart from the commercial and legal aftermath and any fines imposed by the Dutch Data Protection Authority (AP).
+You can say that in practice a data breach costs companies an average of 10 to 20% of the annual turnover, apart from the commercial and legal aftermath and any fines imposed by the Data Protection Authority (AP).
 So with a turnover of 1 million euros you will lose a hundred to two hundred thousand euros.
 This only concerns direct costs to repair things in the field of IT.
 Because these are often ad hoc emergency interventions, the total cost is usually even higher because you also have to make systems future-proof.

 Security management software

-The above technical measures can already be tackled well by introducing sound security management throughout the organization, including a tool to completely control and monitor its output, as our GRCcontrol modules do.
+Prescribed by, technical measures can already be tackled well by introducing sound security management throughout the organization, including a tool to completely control and monitor its output, as our GRCcontrol modules do.

 It is important to act with the potential risk to your organization in mind, so that your interventions actually matter, and therefore not indiscriminately introduce a package of measures, rules or procedures because that is simply prescribed by, for example, the IT department.Request a demo